christyguajardo/ticket-lifecycle/README.md

 7. Closure and Ticket Resolution:'🌙

 Once the issue is successfully resolved and verified, the support ticket is marked as resolved, and the customer is notified of the resolution.

+8. Feedback and Follow-up:'🌙

+The support team may solicit feedback from the customer regarding their experience and satisfaction with the support provided.
+They may also conduct follow-ups to ensure the issue remains resolved.

+9. Ticket Archiving and Documentation:'🌙

+The details of the ticket, including the issue, resolution, and any relevant information, are archived for future reference and for improving support processes.
+The ticket-lifecycle concept helps organizations manage and streamline their customer support operations effectively, ensuring that customer issues are addressed in a structured and timely manner.
+It's crucial for maintaining high levels of customer satisfaction and ensuring the optimal functioning of Azure services and products.